From Tamboril to Brauna: Talks with Tree Lovers

 Cariniana estrellensis (detail)Inhotim

-For this reason, a tree can be considered as an air-conditioning system of nature, and a forest is capable of producing aerial streams.
-A major tree like this might still be home to several animals, like the rufous-fronted thornbird, who found a place to settle his home in this jequitibá.
+For this reason, a tree can be considered an air-conditioning system of nature, and a forest is capable of producing aerial streams.
+A major tree like this might be home to several animals, like the rufous-fronted thornbird, who found a place to settle his home in this jequitibá.

 Cedrela fissilisInhotim